-A fever is a temporary increase in the body temperature, often due to an illness.
-Having a fever is a sign that our body cells are fighting and eliminating a number of infections from our body.
+A fever is a temporary increase in body temperature, typically as a result of an illness.
+A fever is a sign that our body cells are fighting and eliminating a number of infections from our body.

 The word fever usually describes a body temperature that is higher than normal and can affect both children and adults.
-For an adult, a fever may be uncomfortable, but not serious unless it reaches 103° F (39.4° C) or higher.
-For infants and toddlers, a slightly elevated body temperature may indicate a serious infection.
+A fever may be uncomfortable for an adult, but not serious unless it reaches 39.4° C (103° F) or higher.
+For toddlers and infants, mildly high body temperature can be a sign of a serious infection.

 Fever can be caused by a wide variety of diseases.
-As mentioned earlier, infections are the primary cause for the rise in the body temperature.
-There are various types of infections caused by the pathogens including the common cold, Pneumonia, tuberculosis, etc.
+As mentioned earlier, infections are the primary cause for the rise in body temperature.
+There are various types of infections caused by the pathogens, including the common cold, Pneumonia, tuberculosis, etc.

 Fever can be caused due to: